dustinmcintosh/world_wandering_dudes/README.md

     a.
 Each creature must eat some amount of food.
 If it hasn’t stored enough food, it dies.

     b.
 If, after eating, the creature has enough food, it will reproduce, creating another creature at it’s same location.
-This creaturee may
+This new creature may mutate, changing its properties.

     c.
 The food throughout the world may spoil, and the field will resprout food.